giev7074/NLPGroup5/README.md

 #### Part 2: Setting Up for Training

 While running the blocks sequentially, we arrive to the sections with ```AutoModelForMultipleChoice``` and ```DataCollatorForMultipleChoice```.
-Both of these sections set up our models to fit with our adjusted datasets by setting them up in a multiple choice fashion.
-Next we set up our function to compute our evaluation metrics (In this case we are using F1 sccore to evaluate our models).
+These sections are pivotal in configuring our models to align with our customized datasets, which is in the multiple-choice format.
+Following this configuration, we establish a dedicated function designed to compute our evaluation metrics.
+In our case, we employ the F1 score as the primary metric to assess the performance of our models.
+This metric provides valuable insights into the models' precision and recall, offering a comprehensive understanding of their effectiveness in tackling the given task.

 #### Part 3: Training

-The next section we come to is where we start to train our model.
-We start with setting up our model and providing arguments, encoded datasets from our training and evaluation, our tokenizer, our data collector, and finally we compute the evaluation metrics.
-Next we have a test block to ensure our trainer is working correctly, then we move on to our evaluator and formatting function.
-We then append each reference and prediction and evaluate how accurate our model is and finally print this number in a human readable format.
-We next define our ```trainAndEval``` function to combine our previous set up training with our evaluator
+In this phase, we start the pivotal stage of model training.
+We first establish the model's architecture and configure the parameters.
+Additionally, we prepare the datasets required for both training and evaluation purposes.
+Following the setup, the tokenizer is used to facilitate the conversion of raw textual data into a format digestible by the model.
+Subsequently, the data collector orchestrates the organization of data, ensuring seamless processing throughout the training and evaluation phases.

+To discover the proper functionality of our trainer, a test block is executed to validate its performance.
+Once verified, we proceed to evaluate the model's effectiveness on the designated evaluation dataset.
+The results are then computed and presented in a human-readable format, providing valuable insights into the model's accuracy and performance.
+To streamline this process and enhance reproducibility, we encapsulate the entire training and evaluation pipeline within the 'trainAndEval' function, offering a cohesive and efficient solution for model training and assessment.

 #### Part 4: Evaluating the Models